Honeymoon Tour in Nepal

 Meals: Not Included

-Patan Durbar Square, Krishna Temple, Hiranya Varna Mahavihar, Kumbeheshwar, Jagat Narayan, Mahaboudda, Rudra Varna Mahavihar, Ashoka Stupas, Machhendranat Temple are the main attractions of Patan city.
+Patan Durbar Square, Krishna Temple, Hiranya Varna Mahavihar, Kumbeheshwar, Jagat Narayan, Mahaboudda, Rudra Varna Mahavihar, Ashoka Stupas, and Machhendranat Temple are the main attractions of Patan city.

 Bhaktapur is a medieval art and architecture museum with many fine examples of sculpture, woodcarving, and colossal pagoda shrines consecrated to diverse gods and goddesses.
 The city is shaped like a conch shell, one of the emblems of the god Vishnu and was founded by Kind Ananda Deva in A.D.
 889. The city is 1402m above sea level.
 Pottery and weaving are their major traditional industries.
-The city lies fifteen kilometers to the east of Kathmandu.
+The city lies fifteen kilometres to the east of Kathmandu.

 Siddha Pokhari (lake), Royal Palace, The lion gate, The golden gate, The Palace of Fifty-Five Windows, The picture gallery, The statue of King Bhupatindra Malla, Bastila Temple, The Pashupati Tempe, Nyatapola Temple, Bhairab Nath Temple, Dattatreya Temple, Mayur Jhyal (Peacock windows), etc. are the main attraction here.

-Nagarkot lies 32 kilometers east of Kathmandu, is one of the most attractive spots in the Bhaktapur district, and is renowned for its remarkable sunrise view of the Himalayas when the weather is clear.
+Nagarkot lies 32 kilometres east of Kathmandu, is one of the most attractive spots in the Bhaktapur district, and is renowned for its remarkable sunrise view of the Himalayas when the weather is clear.
 Visitors often travel to Nagarkot from Kathmandu to spend the night to be there for the mind-blowing sunrise.

 Nagarkot has acquired recognized as one of the best spots to view Mount Everest and other snow-topped peaks of the Himalayan range of eastern Nepal.
 It also offers an outstanding observation of the Indrawati river valley to the east.
 With an elevation of 2195 meters, Nagarkot also offers a panoramic view of the Kathmandu Valley and is explained by visitors as a place whose beauty endures year-round.